dliessi/ports/README.md

 ### [Creating a launcher](https://github.com/wbsoft/frescobaldi/wiki/Frescobaldi-Mac-OS-X-install-guide#creating-a-launcher)

-I never used Platypus so I cannot advise on this, but I think that it should work the same if you simply substitute the script with the following one.
+I never used Platypus so I cannot advise on this, but I think that it should work the same if you substitute the script with the following one.
 ```
 #!/bin/sh
 /opt/local/bin/python2.7 /opt/local/bin/frescobaldi-2.7